Steinway Upright Grand

 The Model I/Model R or "Upright Grand" was the largest upright piano made by Steinway & Sons in the 20th Century.

 History

-Steinway New York introduced the "Upright Grand" scale design in 1894 with the 54.7" Model I, replacing the "Cabinet Grand" series consisting of the slightly smaller Model F and the slightly larger Model G. Steinway Hamburg followed in 1897 with the nearly identical 138 cm Model R. In North America, the Model I competed with similarly sized premium uprights such as the Mason and Hamlin Model O. The Model I ceased production in 1929 with the onset of the Great Depression.
+Steinway New York introduced the "Upright Grand" scale design in 1894 with the 54.7" Model I, replacing the "Cabinet Grand" series consisting of the slightly smaller Model F and the slightly larger Model G. Steinway Hamburg followed in 1897 with the nearly identical 138-centimeter Model R. In North America, the Model I competed with similarly sized premium uprights such as the Mason and Hamlin Model O. The Model I ceased production in 1929 with the onset of the Great Depression.
 The Hamburg factory continued production of the Model R until 1943.
 Unlike the revived Model K52 and K132, Steinway never resumed production of the Model I or Model R, leaving the Steingraeber 138 as the sole upright piano of this class currently in production.

 Design

 The 1901 Steinway New York catalogue states the following for the "Style I [Model I]":

 "Upright Grand--Very handsome case, two solid Doric columns, united by stretcher to corresponding pilasters, support the keyboard.
 Top supported by similar pilasters.
 Moulding on upper edge of frame front and sides.
 One upper and one lower front panel.
 The Patented Cupola Steel Frame is constructed on the principle of our Grand Pianos, with Capo-d'Astro Bar cast integrally.
 Height, 4 feet 6 3/4 inches; depth, 2 feet 5 inches; width, 5 feet 2 inches.
 Net weight, 695 lbs.
 Gross weight, 1015 lbs.
 881/2 cubic feet, boxed."